Uinta Medical Group

 • Patient Resources

-You are here: Home / Services / General Surgery / Gallbladder Surgery
+You are here: Home / Services / General Surgery / Gallbladder Problems and Treatment Options

 Man in pain after eating due to his gallbladder.

-Click here to schedule a consultation with board-certified General Surgeon, Ian Kendrick, MD FACS.
+To schedule a consultation with board-certified General Surgeon, Ian Kendrick, call 307-789-9355 or self-schedule an appointment online here.

 Patient results may vary.
 Consults your physician about the benefits and risks of any surgical procedure or treatment.